ComplexityVE/HipsterNetworks/reports/final_report.md

 We start the simulation by determining which nodes are conformists and which nodes are hipsters.
 We iterate through all nodes in the network, assigning a node a hipster personality with probability p, or a conformist personality with probability 1-p.
 We then randomly assign one node product 1, the conformist (traditional) product regardless of whether this starting node is a conformist or hipster.
 From there on, each time step happens in two stages.
 Synchronously, each node updates its activity status by evaluating the percentage of neighbors that are active.
 If the percentage is greater than or equal to the nodes' φ value, then the node becomes active.
 After becoming activated, each node evaluates which product it should adopt based on its identity (hipster or conformist).
 The first time a hipster is activated (not including the starting node if that node was a hipster) it will automatically be assigned to product 2, the anti establishment product.
 In the future, after this initial hipster has been assigned product 2, a hipster node will look at the adoption fraction of the network at timestep t-τ, where t is the current time step and τ is the time delay.
 The hipster will adopt whichever product was least popular in the general population at the timestep t-τ.
 A conformist node will find which product is adopted by the majority of its neighbors and adopt that product.
 Once a node becomes active and adopts a product, the status of that node as activated and the product that node has adopted will never change.

 We run 200 simulations of our model on a Facebook dataset and average the adoption fraction of each product at every time step over the 200 simulations.
 The result is Figure 1.
-We then sweep our model for different values of p (the probability that a node is a hipster) and record the fraction of nodes that have adopted each of the two products at the time when the product distribution has reached a steady state (Figures 2-5).
+We then run our model for different values of p (the probability that a node is a hipster) and record the fraction of nodes that have adopted each of the two products at the time when the product distribution has reached a steady state (Figures 2-5).
 The distribution eventually reaches a steady state because nodes don't change products after they become active.
 We generate several graphs in this manner for different values of τ.
 We run this model on a real Facebook data set([4](#Bibliography)) just as Juul and Porter did in their experiment.

 #### Single run through the network